JereKuusela/valheim-expand_world/publish/README.md

 # Changelog

 - v1.17
-  - Adds a new command `print_seeds` to output seed information.
+  - Adds a new command `ew_seeds` to output seed information.
   - Adds a new setting `seed` to set the world seed.
   - Adds preloading for biome names (improves mod compatibility).
+  - Changes console commands to start with `ew_`.
   - Changes the format of `objects`, `objectData` and `objectSwap` in `expand_locations_yaml` (automatically migrated).
   - Changes the location blueprints to snap to the ground.
   - Increases the network timeout duration to 10x of the normal.